OpenPodcar/OpenPodcar/README.md

 	- Check: wired network must be configured correctly, see velodyne setup docs.
 Maybe be interfered if wifi has been used recently.

-	- Check connections to Velodyne box including power and ethernet.
+	- Check connections to Velodyne box including power and Ethernet.

 ### C. Simulation